 Everybody with dementia will experience symptoms differently.
 It also depends on what is causing the dementia.
 Most dementia symptoms fall into three categories.

-• Difficulties with remembering, thinking and language.
-For example, being forgetful, disorientated and repeating questions.
-Or struggling to remember words and have conversations.
+- Difficulties with remembering, thinking and language.
+For example, being forgetful, repeating questions, struggling to remember words and conversations, or becoming disorientated.

-• Emotional problems and changes in behaviour.
-For example, becoming withdrawn, low or anxious, being restless and have trouble sleeping.
+- Emotional problems and changes in behaviour.
+For example, becoming withdrawn, low or anxious, being restless and having trouble sleeping.

 Sometimes people with Alzheimer’s struggle to communicate how they’re feeling because of the changes to their brain.
-This means they might get upset or act aggressively if they’re feel scared, upset or confused.
+This means they might get upset or act aggressively if they feel scared or confused.

 What are the symptoms of Alzheimer’s?

-If you have Alzheimer’s, the first symptom tends to be problems with your memory.
+If you have Alzheimer’s, the first noticeable symptom is often problems with your memory.
 You might also lose interest in your favourite activities or hobbies.
-Other early symptoms might include finding it difficult to do daily tasks.
-You may also befeeling more irritable than usual.
+Other early symptoms can include finding it difficult to do daily tasks.
+You may also be feeling more irritable than usual.

 Alzheimer’s tends to develop gradually.
 Over time your symptoms tend to get worse, and new ones may appear.

 As time goes on, you may get more confused, and struggle to plan and follow instructions.
 In the later stages of Alzheimer’s, more serious symptoms can appear.
-This can include hallucinations, having trouble swallowing and difficulty moving around.
+You may have hallucinations, trouble swallowing and difficulty moving around.

 Are there treatments for Alzheimer’s and dementia?

 There are some non-medical treatment options, which can help you live well with dementia.
-These include emotional support and activities to support your physical and mental health.
+These include emotional support and activities to support your physical and mental health, such as talking therapies and regular exercise.

-There are also medical treatments available for some causes of dementia, and Alzheimer’s disease.
+There are also medications you can take for some causes of dementia and Alzheimer’s disease.
 The aim of treatment is to help your brain function.
 They can help you live independently and manage your symptoms.
+Talk to your doctor about what’s available.

 Current treatments can slow the progress of Alzheimer’s disease.
 But they won’t stop it completely or reverse its effects.
 It’s also important to know that treatment doesn’t work for everyone.